 Be Alert for New Imposter Scams

-A newly identified imposter scam involves a phishing email that leads to voice phishing, or a vishing attack, designed to trick you into contacting the criminal and giving up your credit card number and other personal details.
+A newly identified imposter scam involves a phishing email that leads to vishing or a "voice phishing" attack, designed to trick you into contacting a cybercriminal and giving up your credit card number and other personal details.
 As with all suspicious email, take the time to investigate:

 - Check the sending address.
 It could be sent from a faked or compromised account.

 - Confirm links by hovering over them to reveal the URL before you click.